atc-project/atomic-threat-coverage/README.md

 #### Analytics.csv

 Atomic Threat Coverage generates [analytics.csv](analytics.csv) with list of all data mapped to each other for filtering and simple analytics.
-This file suppose to answer these questions:
+This file is suppose to answer these questions:

-- What data I need to collect to detect specific threats?
+- What data do I need to collect to detect specific threats?
-- Which Logging Policies I need to implement to collect data I need to detect specific threats?
+- Which Logging Policies do I need to implement to collect the data I need for detection of specific threats?
 - Which Logging Policies I can install everywhere (event volume low/medium) and which only on critical hosts (high/extremely high)?
-- Which data provide me most of high fidelity alerts? (prioritisation of data collection implementation)
+- Which data provided me most of the high fidelity alerts? (prioritisation of data collection implementation)
 - etc

-Ideally, this kind of mapping could provide organizations ability to connect Threat Coverage from detection perspective to *money*.
+Ideally, this kind of mapping could provide organizations with the ability to connect Threat Coverage from detection perspective to *money*.
 Like:

 - if we will collect all Data Needed from all hosts for all Detection Rules we have it would be X Events Per Second (EPS) (do calculation for a couple of weeks or so) with these resources for storage/processing (some more or less concrete number)
 - if we will collect Data Needed only for high fidelity alerts and only on critical hosts, it will be Y EPS with these resources for storage/processing (again, more or less concrete number)